PhoenixAthens/Scala_Projects/README.md

 # Scala_Projects
-This repository consists of leet code excercises solved in scala
+This repository consists of leet-code exercises solved in scala
 > #### So-far, files uploaded are as follows:
 > #### Minimum Time to make a rope colorful!
+> #### Check If Two Strings Are Equal